taoshidev/request-network/VALIDATOR_INSTRUCTIONS.md

 Which should deploy your application to AWS EB under the account that's tied the configured profile.

-## Escrow Wallet and Payment Integration
+## Payment Integration

-### Escrow Wallet Creation and Management

-1. **Escrow Wallet Setup**:

-   - Upon a successful consumer subscription, the Validator Node application automatically creates an Escrow Wallet.
-This wallet is essential for handling transactions securely.
-   - The public key of the escrow wallet is shared with the consumer.
-This allows the consumer to make payments in the method of their choosing, typically in stablecoins such as USDC or USDT.

-2. **Database Integration**:
-   - The details of the Escrow Wallet, including the public key and other relevant metadata, are securely stored in the database associated with the Validator Node.
-This ensures that the wallet can be retrieved and managed efficiently.

-### Payment Processing via Uphold API

 1. **Initial Deposit and Account Activation**:

-   - When the consumer makes their initial deposit, the Validator Node uses the Uphold API to convert the deposited stable coins (USDC/USDT) into TAO.
-This conversion is crucial for activating the consumer's account.
+   - When the consumer makes their initial deposit, their account will become activated.
-     - Note: USDT not supported on as of the current release
-   - If an account becomes inactive due to non-payment, it can be reactivated upon the next deposit, triggering a similar conversion process.
+   - If an account becomes inactive due to non-payment, it can be reactivated upon the next deposit.

 2. **Monthly Fund Checks and Conversions**:

-   - Starting on the first day of each month, the Validator Node initiates a check on the escrow wallet to verify if sufficient funds are available.
+   - Starting on the first day of each month, the Validator Node initiates a check to see if customer payment has been made.
+If not their account will be deactivated.
-   - The stable coins are then sent to Uphold, where they are converted into TAO.
-This process ensures that the funds are ready for withdrawal.

-3. **Withdrawal to Designated Wallet**:
-   - After conversion, the TAO is withdrawn back into the validator's hotkey.

 ## Bittensor Validator Registration

 1. **Create Hot and Cold Keys & Subnet Registration**: